NC3-LU/cases_web/documentation.md

 |
 |------post
 |
-|------index
+|------/publication-list/index
 ```

 <h4>Default</h4>

 The main design is the page "**default**".

-On this page, we have the imports (The compiled and minified javascript) :
+On this page, we have imports (The compiled and minified javascript) :

 * /assets/jquery-1.12.4.min.js